kubanczyk/kind-restart/README.md

 sudo cp -p "$(go env GOPATH)/bin/kind" /usr/local/bin/kind
 ```

-(The source is an official kind website as of 2019-08.)
+(The source is the official kind website as of 2019-08.)

 # Usage